Johnby Hall Barn accommodation summary

 The cottage can accommodate an additional child on a 'put me up bed' in the second bedroom to accommodate a family of 5.
 Please contact the office directly to add the extra person.

 Johnby Hall Barn is a gem of a place nestled within the environs of 14th century manor house Johnby Hall.
-Converted from one of the beautiful sandstone outbuildings of the original hall, it sleeps up to five people in two delightful bedrooms while also accommodating up to three well behaved pooches.
+Converted from one of the beautiful sandstone outbuildings of the original hall, it sleeps up to five people in two delightful bedrooms while also accommodating up to four well behaved pooches.
 In fact it is first new wing of the hall since the 17th century.

 The whole place has been thoughtfully designed for guests to make the most of the history and magic of its ancient situation while still benefitting from all the comforts of a warm and welcoming modern home.
 It has retained original features such as exposed beams in the lofty double-height spaces while being elegantly decorated with sumptuous textiles, a subtle colour palette and antique furniture.